 The Seller has caused a sample of the Loans (including the data disclosed in respect of those Loans) to be externally verified by one or more appropriate and independent third parties.
-Such Loans have been subject to an agreed upon procedures review of a representative sample of Loans selected from the Cut-Off Date Portfolio as at the Cut-Off Date (as well as an agreed upon procedures review, among other things, of the conformity with the Loan Warranties (where applicable)) conducted by a third party and completed on or about 8 March 2021 (the AUP Report).
+Such Loans have been subject to an agreed upon procedures review of a representative sample of Loans selected from the Cut-Off Date Portfolio as at the Cut-Off Date (as well as an agreed upon procedures review, among other things, of the conformity with the Loan Warranties (where applicable)) conducted by a third party and completed on or about 8 November 2021 (the AUP Report).
 An appropriate and independent third party has verified that the tables disclosed under the section "Characteristics of the Cut-Off Date Portfolio" of this Prospectus in respect of the underlying exposures are calculated accurately.
-The AUP Report was filled with the SEC on 11 March 2021 and is publicly available.
 The Seller has reviewed such reports and is of the opinion that there were no significant adverse findings in such reports.
 The third parties undertaking such reviews only have obligations to the parties to the engagement letters governing the performance of the agreed upon procedures subject to the limitations and exclusions contained therein.

 PCS has reviewed the report on "agreed upon procedures" (AUP) commonly known as a "pool audit".
-PCS can confirm that this was done by an auditing firm of international repute.
+PCS can confirm that this was done by an appropriate and independent third party.